“Doan goda cherch, Beda cherch”

-With a commitment to BE the church in our community, RCC familes are building relationships with the families at the Fairwood Apartments through holiday dinners, school supply drives and back to school BBQs, and more!
+With a commitment to BE the church in our community, RCC familes are building relationships with the families at the Fairwood Apartments through holiday dinners, school supply drives, back to school BBQs, and more!

 Communities in Schools Mentoring Program

-A group of adults from RCC built temporary shelters for families who lost their homes in the devastating Eastern Washington wildfires last summer during our mission trip.
-This year there have been plenty of new natural disasters that have displaced families across the country and around the world.
-We look forward to hearing where God will lead us next!
+Last year a group of adults from RCC built temporary shelters for families who lost their homes in the devastating Eastern Washington wildfires last summer during our mission trip.
+We look forward to serving the people of Soboba Reservation this year!